y-projects/haoel-tweets-gpt/README.md

 ## How It Works

-Hao Chen GPT provides 2 things:
+Hao Chen's Tweets GPT provides 2 things:

 1. A search interface.
 2. A chat interface.